 Customers are not completely innocent in this either.
 Most customers are complacent in the “business-as-usual” attitude.
 They think that these big ERP vendors must know what they are talking about, and if the solution costs so much, surely it will work.
 Many rely too much on these major ERP vendors without researching alternatives for project-based companies.
 However, after implementation and perhaps years of customizations, you find out that these systems just don’t work.
 You still have the delays and errors for which you thought you were solving.

-A Better Way Forward – Unified Project Solution
+A Better Way Forward – Project Business Automation

 The point of this post is to simply help you understand the fundamental problem for project-based companies today when it comes to their systems, and to let you know that there is a better way.
 You need to ask your ERP vendors to bring projects to the center of ERP, unify all major functional areas of running a project business into one enterprise solution.

 For that last 10 years, ADEACA has been innovating exclusively for project-driven companies.
-The results are found in ADEACA ONE, a Unified Project Solution, which brings all aspects of projects to the center of a Tier-1 ERP system, Microsoft Dynamics 365.
+The results are found in ADEACA ONE Project Business Automation, which brings all aspects of projects to the center of a Tier-1 ERP system, Microsoft Dynamics 365.
 ADEACA ONE ties all enterprise project disciplines closely together in one cloud-based system, unlike anything you have seen before.

 You will see project financials and operations working in tandem in real time.
 You gain instant visibility and insight into your project portfolio, with plans, capacity profiles, estimates-at-completion (EAC) and cashflow projections at your fingertips.